vmware/cloud-provider-for-cloud-director/README.md

 **NOTE: Please make sure to collect the logs before and after enabling the wire log.
 The above commands update the CPI deployment, which creates a new CPI pod.
 The logs present in the old pod will be lost.**

 ## Upgrade CPI
-To upgrade CPI from v1.2.0 and v1.3.0 to v1.5.0, please do the following. `kubectl patch` will not work to upgrade CPI.
+To upgrade CPI from v1.2.0 and v1.3.0 to v1.6.0, please do the following. `kubectl patch` will not work to upgrade CPI.
 1. Delete the Kubernetes External Cloud Provider deployment using `kubectl delete deployment`
 2. Apply the manifest at: https://raw.githubusercontent.com/vmware/cloud-provider-for-cloud-director/1.5.0/manifests/cloud-director-ccm.yaml using `kubectl apply`

-To upgrade from CPI v1.4.z to v1.5.0, please execute the following command for each cluster
+To upgrade from CPI v1.4.z, v1.5.0 to v1.6.0, please execute the following command for each cluster
 ```shell
 kubectl patch deployment -n kube-system vmware-cloud-director-ccm -p '{"spec": {"template": {"spec": {"containers": [{"name": "vmware-cloud-director-ccm", "image": "projects.registry.vmware.com/vmware-cloud-director/cloud-provider-for-cloud-director:1.5.0"}]}}}}'
 ```
 ## Known Issues
 1. IP is not obtained for LoadBalancer Service if Edge Gateway has IP Spaces.
+(Fixed in CPI 1.6.0)
    * While IP spaces are not supported in CPI 1.4.0, this is an issue because having IP spaces doesn't allow CPI to get a free IP for a LoadBalancer Service.
    * Workaround: Users can specify an IP to be used in `spec.loadBalancerIP` for the LoadBalancer Service.
 2. LoadBalancer Services with the same name in different namespaces can be bound to the same IP.
+(Fixed in CPI 1.6.0, if Ip Spaces are used)
    * This issue is occurring LoadBalancer service names are not unique (e.g., by including the namespace in the name).
    * Workaround: Users should create a unique name or add the namespace to the LoadBalancer Service name.
 3. Updating service from `LoadBalancer` to `ClusterIP` does not clean up all LoadBalancer service CCM resources.